parasagrawal71/Web-and-Mobile-App-Development-HandBook/Git/Prevent commits in master branch (LINK).md

 To enable a hook script, put a file in the hooks subdirectory of your .git directory that is named appropriately (without any extension) and is executable.
 The type of script is file in Windows.

+Add following code in pre-commit file(with no extension) in .git/hooks directory:-
 <pre>
 #!/bin/sh